Spidy01/dbus-canbus-battery/README.md

 You will be required to repeat the steps below after each update.
 If you have some tips on how I can improve this solution to persist updates I'd be very appreciative.

-# Background -
+# Background
 This solution follows on from the previous project: https://github.com/o-snoopy-o/Samsung-Victron-ESS which utilised an Arduino to capture CANBUS messages and convert them to MQTT messages for victron dbus.
 This solution eliminates the Arduino and allows the use of the BMS-CAN interface on the Cerbo GX directly.
 It could however utilise any CANBUS interface on any host system with minor modifications.
-From this point forwrd i will refer to the Venus OS device as Cerbo GX and instructions are for windows users.
-If there is a need I can also provide the same for linux users but I think you'll be more than capable to apply to your way of working.
+From this point forward i will refer to the Venus OS device as Cerbo GX and instructions are for windows users.
+If there is a need I can also provide the same for Linux users but I think you'll be more than capable to apply to your way of working.

-# Quick Start -
+# Quick Start
 1) Make a cable that joins the GND,HIGH,LOW pins on your Battery BMS to the Cerbo GX corresponding pins.
 2) Enable root account and SSH: https://www.victronenergy.com/live/ccgx:root_access
 3) Access the Cerbo GX through WinSCP.